 If a cardholder plans on using a credit card to pay for regular monthly expenses, then a card that maximizes bonus points on all purchases is ideal.

 If a cardholder only plans to use the credit card for travel-related expenses, then a card that maximizes points for travel purchases may make more sense relative to other card terms, such as the annual fees, APR, and perks.

 The best credit cards for overseas travel should meet the right point requirements.

-Travelers should consider security protection, account alerts and the longevity of points once earned.
+Travelers should consider security protection, account alerts, and the longevity of reward points once earned.

 Lost cards and fraudulent transactions are among the greatest concerns when traveling abroad, and finding a credit card that offers liability guarantees, along with readily available customer support and assistance, should be a deciding factor when selecting a card.

 There is too much at stake to travel abroad without financial protection.

 For higher annual fees, often, there are significant supplemental benefits that support cardholders.

 For business and executive cardholders, credit limits and airline miles may outweigh other concerns such as annual fees and APRs.